emacs-berlin/emacs-berlin.org/index.md

 # March 26th, 2025 Meetup

-The next meetup is on Tuesday, March 26th 2025, in person at c-base and remote.
+The next meetup is on Wednesday, March 26th 2025, in person at c-base and remote.
 No talks yet – if you want to give a talk you're very welcome.